The Bachelor (American TV series) season 5

 The fifth season of ABC reality television series The Bachelor premiered on April 7, 2004.
 The show featured 25-year-old Jesse Palmer, a professional football player from Nepean, Ontario.
 Palmer is the first Canadian and the youngest Bachelor lead in the show's history.
-The season concluded on May 19, 2004, with Palmer choosing to pursue a relationship with 22-year-old student Jessica Bowlin.
+The season concluded on May 19, 2004, with Palmer choosing to pursue a relationship with 21-year-old law student Jessica Bowlin.
 They ended their relationship several weeks after the finale.

 Contestants

 The following is the list of bachelorettes for this season:

 Future appearances

-Palmer was named as the host for Bachelor Nation franchise in future content starting from The Bachelor season 26, replacing original host Chris Harrison.
+Jesse Palmer was named as the host for Bachelor Nation franchise in future content starting from The Bachelor season 26, replacing original host Chris Harrison.